soffgrupp6/assignment1/README.md

 The parts of this program were split evenly and implemented mostly individually by all 4 members of the group.
 The basic code skeleton was decided upon and developed together.
 The different LIC conditions were worked on by each person who implemented at least 3 of the 15 conditions, including tests.
 The code was then refactored by the group together.

+## Remarkable

+As according to the requirements there were at least 18 unit tests that had to be implemented.
+We have implemeted a total of 58 unit tests, which is a considerable amount of testing and is sufficiently more than the 18 required.
+This way our tests covers a lot more of the possible states of the functions being tested, including some edge cases as well.
+We think that this is quite remarkable if anything.

 ## Testing

 Junit jar files (junit-4.13.1.jar, hamcrest-core-1.3.jar) are needed in the root of the repository to run automated tests.
 They are available [here](https://github.com/junit-team/junit4/wiki/Download-and-Install).